akamming/esp_domoticz_opentherm_handler/README.md

       - connect with a device to WiFi Access Point "Thermostat"
       - browse to http://192.168.4.1
       - follow instructions to connect the ESP to correct WiFi network
- - If you want to reset the wificredentials, either
-      - make sure the wemos cannot connect to configured network, and the config portal will appear automatically
-      - or force this by opening a browser and entering the URL: "http://domesphelper/ResetWifiCredentials"

- ### Other Settings
+ ### Other Settings & Controlling heating/cooling manually
 - After Wifi connection: Enter http://domesphelper.local, http://domesphelper or http://domesphelper.home  (whatever your local domain is in your network) in your browser and configure your device.
-Set mqtt to enabled and enter your mqtt settings correctly to make it work with latest domoticz python plugin.
-- also enable mqtt autodiscovery on your domoticz or Home Assistant application and your devices will appear.

-## Supported commands
-- http://domesphelper/ResetWifiCredentials will clear wifi credentials and reset the device, making the wifimanager portal to re-appear
-- http://domesphelper/GetSensors will give the status + all sensors
-- http://domesphelper/command enables to give commands, where the http variables are the commands:
-    - HotWater=<on|off>  will enable or disable DHT
-    - CentralHeating=<on|off> will enable or disable Central Heating
-    - Cooling=<on|off> will enable or disable heating
-    - BoilerTemperature=<desired temperature> will set the setpoint for the boiler temperature
-    - DHWTemperature=<desired temperature> will set the setpoint for the Hot Water temperature e.g. http://domesphelper/command?Hotwater=on&BoilerTemperature=50 will enable hot water and set boiler temperature to 50.
-The other steering vars remain unchanged
+- Configure at least MQTT settings if you want to be able to control using Domoticz or Home Assistant (in that case also enable MQTT autodiscovery in Domoticz and/or Home Assistant)
+- the link also allows you to see the value of the sensors and/or control the device using this UI